How to Trade Crypto CFDs: A Guide to Crypto CFDs

 The runner up to Bitcoin, which we have covered, is without a shadow of a doubt, Ethereum.
 Alt cryptos are an interesting topic as they coincide with smart contracts.
 Smart contracts, simply put, are programs stored on the blockchain which automatically execute once predetermined conditions are met.
 These smart contracts can be used within finance, medical, real estate and so on as a contractual agreement shared amongst all parties mutually, without any intermediary's involvement, hence saving time.
 In short, Ethereum remains the most widely used platform for smart contracts on the blockchain, heavily influencing its rising price.
 It is mentioned that it could be the global standard of smart contracts in the not-so-distant future.

-Along with Ethereum (ETH), Admirals offers crypto CFD trading on the following alts which carry smart contract capability: Stellar (XLM), EOS, Ethereum Classic (ETC), Bitcoin Cash (BCH), Dashcoin (DSH), and Zcash (ZEC).
+Along with Ethereum (ETH), Admiral Markets offers crypto CFD trading on the following alts which carry smart contract capability: Stellar (XLM), EOS, Ethereum Classic (ETC), Bitcoin Cash (BCH), Dashcoin (DSH), and Zcash (ZEC).
 If you want to get started with crypto CFDs, you can jump ahead to this link here to view more information and get started.

 Litecoin (LTC), which we also offer as a CFD with both EUR, US Dollar and BTC vs. LTC pairings, is partnering with Flare Networks in order to add smart contract capability in Q2 2021 (which will likely have an effect on the price, once this launches officially).
 Monero (XRM), which we also offer, does not have the capability of smart contracts on their own.